vexxhost/migratekit/README.md

                  Valid values for the most OpenStack installations are "linux" and "windows"
 -   `--enable-qemu-guest-agent`: Sets the "hw_qemu_guest_agent" volume (image) metadata parameter to "yes".
+-   `--custom-trait`: Sets a custom trait to required in the volume (image) metadata for nova scheduling) e.g. `--custom-trait trait:CUSTOM_LICENSING`.

 ## Contributing